 Lt.
 Gen. Todd T. Semonite assumed his position as Chief of Engineers and Commanding General of the U.S. Army Corps of Engineers (USACE) on May 19, 2016.
-As the Chief of Engineers, an Army Staff Principal, he advises the Secretary of the Army and other Principal Officials on matters related to general, combat and geospatial engineering; construction, real property, public infrastructure and natural resources science and management.
+As the Chief of Engineers, an Army Staff Principal, he is responsible for more than 90,000 military engineers and advises the Secretary of the Army and other Principal Officials on matters related to general, combat and geospatial engineering as well as construction, real property, public infrastructure and natural resources science and management.

-Prior to this assignment, Semonite established the Army Talent Management Task Force and served as its first director.
-In this role, he was responsible for reforming the way the Army acquires, develops, employs, and retains a talented workforce.
-Prior to these duties, Semonite was the commanding general for Combined Security Transition Command-Afghanistan, responsible for the building of the Afghan Army and Police through management of a $13 billion budget to support a 352,000 individual force.
-During his tenure, the mission focused on sustainment of the force and training, advising and assisting the Security Ministries towards establishing an enduring culture of fiscal discipline, transparency and accountability, while continuing to fight and win against a significant enemy threat.
+Prior to this assignment, Semonite established the Army Talent Management Task Force and served as its first Director.
+As Director, he reformed the way the Army acquires, develops, employs, and retains a talented workforce.
+Prior to those duties, Semonite was the Commanding General for the Combined Security Transition Command-Afghanistan, responsible for managing a $13B budget to build, train, and support 352,000 Afghan National Defense Forces.

 Semonite previously served as the Deputy Chief of Engineers and the Deputy Commanding General of the USACE, as well as Commanding General of the USACE South Atlantic and North Atlantic Divisions.
 Other positions include: Director, Office of the Chief of Engineers, Headquarters, Department of the Army; Deputy Commander, Task Force Restore Iraqi Electricity, and Executive Officer to the commanding general, U.S. Army Europe (USAREUR) and 7th Army.